Answers to Common Therapy Questions

 How much does a Therapy session cost?
 Do you take insurance?

 A therapy session for individuals is generally 50 minutes.
 Couples and family sessions can last for either 50 minutes or 80 minutes, depending upon your needs.
-A 50 minute session is $150; 80 minutes sessions are $225.
+A 50 minute session ranges from $100-$165 depending on the therapist you will be working with.
 Cash, check and credit/debit cards are accepted.
 Insurance is accepted as an Out-of-Network Provider.
 If you choose to use your insurance, all fees are paid upfront and then you are reimbursed by your insurance carrier.
 Depending upon the carrier, reimbursements are usually received between 2-3 weeks after submission.

 Is therapy right for me?